harness/developer-hub/docs/chaos-engineering/features/gameday/gameday-v2.md

  ![](./static/v2/done-running-28.png)
 :::

-## View GameDay report
+## View GameDay run report

-To view the GameDay report, navigate to your GameDay run and select **View Report**.
+To view the GameDay run report, navigate to your GameDay run and select **View Report**.

     ![](./static/v2/view-report.png)

-### Download GameDay report
+### Download GameDay run report

-1. To download the report, select **Download Report** on the page where you view the GameDay report.
+1. To download the report, select **Download Report** on the page where you view the GameDay run report.

     ![](./static/v2/download-report.png)